-7.1 If you are accused of an act of gross misconduct, you may be suspended from work on full pay while the council investigates the alleged offence.
-Only the appropriately convened committee has the power to suspend.
+7.1 If an official is accused of an act of gross misconduct, he or she may be suspended from work on full pay while the Council investigates the alleged offence.
+Only the appropriately convened committee, or the Chief Officer (Scheme of Delegation s.5.6 [PD126] refers), has the power to suspend.
 This enables a swift and thorough investigation to occur.
-Whilst suspended pending disciplinary investigation regular contact with a nominated person at the council will be maintained although access to premises, equipment or systems may be denied.
+Whilst suspended pending disciplinary investigation regular contact with a nominated person at the Council will be maintained although access to premises, equipment or systems will be denied.
 The Investigator who compiles evidence for the disciplinary hearing must play no part in the subsequent decision-making to ensure impartiality.
-Councils need to consider the implications of such arrangements on its hearing and appeal panel plans early on in the disciplinary process.
+The Council will consider the implications of such arrangements on its Hearing and Appeal Panel plans early in the disciplinary process.